LT-Intro-To-AI-SY2425/a1-intro-to-python-lucaspucas1234545/a1_writeup.md

 3. What are some things that you learned through this assignment?

 A few things that I learnt how to do through this assignment is how to write a for loop and an if statement in python.
+I also learnt about how useful assertions can be when trying to test your code.